LennartMol/How-Sweet-Am-I/README.md

 ## Steps to use How-Sweet-Am-I:

 **1.**
-Make sure download the LibreLinkUp app (IOS & Android) and make an account.
+Download the LibreLinkUp app (IOS & Android) and make an account.
 This login information is later used to retreive real-time data.

 **2.**
 In your official Libre Link app under 'Connected apps' make sure to add LibreLinkUp and add a connection.